Ray Sharp (badminton)

-Raymond 'Ray' Sharp (born 23 April 1945) is a former badminton player from England.
+Raymond Sharp (born 23 April 1945) is a former badminton player from England.

-Career
+Biography

 Sharp was a two times national champion after winning the singles at the English National Badminton Championships in 1968 and 1969.

-Sharp represented England and won a bronze medal in the men's singles, at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+Sharp represented the England team at the 1970 British Commonwealth Games in Edinburgh, Scotland.
+He competed in the badminton events, winning a bronze medal in the singles.